torvalds/linux/Documentation/admin-guide/bootconfig.rst

  # tools/bootconfig/bootconfig -d /boot/initrd.img-X.Y.Z

-Then add "bootconfig" on the normal kernel command line to tell the kernel to look for the bootconfig at the end of the initrd file.
+Then add "bootconfig" on the analrmal kernel command line to tell the kernel to look for the bootconfig at the end of the initrd file.
 Alternatively, build your kernel with the ``CONFIG_BOOT_CONFIG_FORCE`` Kconfig option selected.